 What is postpartum depression?

 Postpartum depression (PPD) is a mental health illness that affects women after giving birth.
 For some women, it is normal to feel the “baby blues” for a few weeks after giving birth.
 With postpartum depression, feelings of sadness, loneliness, worthlessness, restlessness, and anxiety last much longer than a few weeks.
 After having a baby, many women have mood swings.
 One minute they feel happy, and the next minute, they start to cry.
 They may feel a little depressed, have a hard time concentrating, lose their appetite, or find that they can’t sleep well, even when the baby is asleep.
 These symptoms usually start about 3 to 4 days after delivery and may last several days.
 If you’re a new mother and have any of these symptoms, you may have the baby blues.
 The baby blues are considered a normal part of early motherhood and usually go away within 10 days after delivery.
-Postpartum Depression Counselling app in India & Treatment Depression After Baby Postpartum Depression is a condition, which sometimes occurs when a woman, who has recently delivered a baby, feels down, depressed, hopeless, overwhelmed and sometimes irritable.
+Postpartum Depression Counselling app & Treatment Depression After Baby Postpartum Depression is a condition, which sometimes occurs when a woman, who has recently delivered a baby, feels down, depressed, hopeless, overwhelmed and sometimes irritable.
 She may harbour feelings of inadequacy as a mother and may feel that she is unable to cope.

 Symptoms of postpartum depression:

 - Frequent crying or tearfulness.

 - Loss of interest or pleasure in life.

 - Less energy and motivation to do things.